jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 When all the individual experiences of all the people (self-organisms) in a country are combined, the result is a larger metaphysical organism called a **society**.

 This has its own soul which we call the '**soul of society**'.
-Each personal-soul has a self-interest just as every society-soul has a common-interest.
+- Each personal-soul has a self-interest just as every society-soul has a common-interest.
+- Each personal-soul has a personality just as every society-soul has a culture.
+- A personal-soul can have a personality disorder just as a society-soul can have a shocking culture.

 <!-- conscience (which we call 'the experiencer') -->

 Each society-organism then expresses its collective experiences as events, just as a personal-soul expresses itself through individual activities.
-- A stock bubble is a manifestation of a society-organism wanting or choosing stocks (as Positive Force)
+- A stock bubble is a manifestation of a society-organism wanting stocks (as Positive Force mentioned earlier)
 - A presidential election is a society-organism choosing a leader (also as Positive Force)
 - A war is a manifestation of a society-organism wanting a fight (Negative Force) with other society-organisms, and so on